 As a human-made system of measurement, units of time like days, hours, and minutes, are an inescapable aspect of contemporary life, and govern the pace of human activity.
 In both Against the Run and a thematically related series of sculptures, Zeitzonen (Time Zones), Alicja Kwade questions the basis of metrics that index and quantify time, addressing the peculiar bureaucracies that maintain their global standardization.
 Time zones, for instance, are strategically hewn along national borders and economic zones to advantage industrial production.
 Adherence to “the time” similarly regulates the schedules of urban and industrial workers.
 While the way we measure time is linear, Against the Run suspends the notion of its ever-forward movement, proposing alternate systems of timekeeping.

-This newly installed Percent-for-Art work is on view in conjunction with Alicja Kwade’s List Center exhibition In Between Glances (October 18, 2019-January 5, 2020).
+This newly installed Percent-for-Art work was commissioned and presented in conjunction with Alicja Kwade’s List Center exhibition In Between Glances (October 18, 2019-January 5, 2020).

 Alicja Kwade was selected for the commission by Percent-for-Art committee members including: Azra Akšamija, Associate Professor, MIT Program for Art, Culture, and Technology; Jon Alvarez, Director, MIT Office of Campus Planning; Richard Amster, Director, MIT Campus Construction; Robert Brown, Director of Perkins & Will Architects, Executive Architects of Kendall Square Initiative; John Durant, Director, MIT Museum; Paul C. Ha, Director, MIT List Visual Arts Center; Michael Owu, Director, Real Estate at MITIMCo; Stuart Schmill, MIT Admissions; and Emily Watlington, MIT Graduate Student in History, Theory and Criticism of Architecture and Art.